UFFeScience/OntoExpLine/README.md

 |:--:|
 | *Figure 1, OntoExpLine Structure.*|

-The ProveONE module is composed of three blocks that are used to link trace, workflow, and data instances.
-The __trace representation__ components are responsible for aggregate execution data related to agents (such as users and software components), and resource usage.
-The __workflow representation__ block is composed of modules to describe and specify the workflow structure (such as programs, ports, and controllers).
-On the other hand, the __data representation__ module aims to describe and relate the data instances consumed and produced during the workflow execution.
-The properties used to link the data instances are described in Table 1.
+The ProveONE module (represented in blue) comprises concepts to describe the workflow structure at the concrete level—this way, the data about implementers and input/output entities are defined in this branch.

+The yellow branch is used to characterize the workflow according to experiment line concepts - differently of ProvONE components, this branch represents the experiment at the abstract level.
+The abstraction level used to define the experiment is defined using this branch.

+The metadata elements are defined on the red branch.
+All the other elements are described using the metadata components defined in this branch.
+Some specific types of elements can need a specific group of metadata (e. g specific parameters to programs that run locally or in the clouds).
+The scientist sets these requirements.

+Finally, the domain operations represented by the green modules are related to OntoExpLine domain specialization.
+This way, the operations executed by the workflow are defined by domain concepts imported by other ontologies.
+The scientist can apply different ontologies in order to define the experiment abstraction level.

+The properties used to link the data instances defined by the four branches are described in Table 1.

 | Property | Domain | Range | Usage Example|
 |---|---|---|---|